yarrom/a2_builds/README.md

 # Legend

-**WinA2MiniXX.zip** - Build of A2 Operating System with minimal amount of applications and without contributed code.
+**WinA2 mini (32|64).exe** - The installer for build of A2 Operating System with minimal amount of applications and without contributed code.
 Despite the minimum size this build includes whole A2 OS component library, compiler and development environment - all this in source and compiled form!
 You can easily rebuild whole system from sources just by several mouse clicks!
 Click **Rebuild** button in **Develop** section of main menu and then double click by **System.DoCommands** text (such texts called _commands_) in opened window.

+**WinA2Mini(32|64).zip** - The same WinA2 build as .zip archive.